stonier/rqt_wrapper/README.md

 ## Overview

 Wrap an rqt plugin so that it automagically goes down and comes up as a ROS master at the other end goes down and comes back up again.
 This solves the frustration of having to restart all of your rqt applications on your laptop/pc every time you teardown the robot and relaunch it again.
+Incidentally it will save time and effort as well.

 **WRQT Reconfigure - With ROS Core**